0atman/noboilerplate/scripts/Stop Writing Rust.md

 Code you write in rust is reliable from the start, due to the way the language is deigned.

 All the things I've talked about in previous videos come together here.
+- The unsafe system
+- Macros
+- The rich type system
+- The cargo build system
+- The community, focused on correctness

 ---